Agricultural sustainability in northern Nigeria: Introduction

 Due to the social and environmental conditions in northern Nigeria, the flexibility of both ecological management and economic activity are vital components of any strategy for agricultural and rural livelihood in the region.
 It is often contended that African farmers are unsuccessful at intensifying agriculture through the use of a method that is environmentally sustainable as well as economically productive.
-The vegetation of northern Nigeria is predominantly marginal or short grass savannah (see Figure 1), and this region is characterized by a relatively hot climate with seasonal rainfall and a marked Dry season.
-The pressures of an increasing population (see Figure 2) are understood to cause increasing food demands by urban consumers and rural farmers, the expansion of areas of cultivation, reduced uncultivated land intervals with a lack of inputs necessary to compensate and as a result reduced soil fertility.
+The vegetation of northern Nigeria is predominantly marginal or short grass savannah, and this region is characterized by a relatively hot climate with seasonal rainfall and a marked dry season.
+The pressures of an increasing population are understood to cause increasing food demands by urban consumers and rural farmers, the expansion of areas of cultivation, reduced uncultivated land intervals with a lack of inputs necessary to compensate and as a result reduced soil fertility.
 This means that per capita and per hectare yields will decline and food will become scarce, especially for those in rural areas.
 However, an increase in Population density may have a positive impact rather than negative consequences for the economy as well as the environment.
 Studies carried out in the Kano Close-Settled Zone and the surrounding region indicated that in particular places, at certain times, the intensification of agricultural practices can take place without the typical associated degradation.
-While there exist poverty in the region, as well as people who are without sufficient food, it does not appear to be a decline in Crop yields.
+While there exist poverty in the region, as well as people who are without sufficient food, it does not appear to be a decline in crop yields.
 Instead, evidence suggests there has been a sustained effort to increase the production of food in an attempt to keep up with the increasing need.